Dennis Schröder benched after heated argument with Dwight Howard leads to Steph Curry 3

 The Atlanta Hawks made a bold move this offseason to hand their starting point guard job to Dennis Schröder not just for one season, but over the long haul via a four-year, $70-million contract extension.
-Schröder is certainly talented and has put up good numbers this season, but it’s not yet clear if he is fit to shoulder his new responsibilities lead the Hawks into a new era.
+Schröder is certainly talented and has put up good numbers this season, but it’s not yet clear if he is fit to shoulder his new responsibilities and lead the Hawks into a new era.
 The results have been inconclusive — the Hawks hold the No. 5 spot in the East standings, but they run hot and cold and seem to lack the energy of a team on the rise.

 [Join a Yahoo Daily Fantasy Basketball contest now | Free NBA Yahoo Cup entry]

 Schröder may be due for further criticism after the events of Monday night’s home game against the Golden State Warriors.
 Shortly into the third quarter, Dwight Howard fired an outlet pass into the stands.
-That turnover led to an argument with Schröder, who let his attention wander as Stephen Curry, the best shooter in the world, walked into a wide-open three-pointer.
+That turnover led to an argument with Schröder, who let his attention wander as Stephen Curry, the best shooter in the world, walked into a wide-open 3-pointer.
 Take a look at the embarrassing scene here:

 It was a significant three points for the Warriors, who went into halftime down five points and never trailed again after this basket.
 But we’re talking about this moment now because it led to the end of Schröder’s night.

-He missed a three-pointer out of the subsequent timeout, went to the bench at the 8:41 mark of the third, and never entered the game again.
+He missed a 3-pointer out of the subsequent timeout, went to the bench at the 8:41 mark of the third, and never entered the game again.
 The Warriors went on to win 119-111 to hand the Hawks their third straight loss and sixth in eight games.

 Atlanta head coach Mike Budenholzer made it very clear after the game that he had benched Schröder on purpose.
 From Chris Vivlamore of the Atlanta Journal-Constitution: